 Bill C. Coats writes, “Since the skin needs nutrition of its own, aloe vera when formulated into a properly designed personal care regimen, can treat, exfoliate, restore, reveal and provide constant, impressive nutrition to the human skin.”

-Dr Deepali Bhardwaj, the Delhi-based dermatologist, says, “Aloe vera is rich in vitamin C, E and beta carotene, giving it its nourishing and anti-ageing qualities.
-It can moisturise the skin without making it greasy, which makes it a great buy for those with oily skin.”
+Dr. Deepali Bhardwaj, the Delhi-based dermatologist, says, “Aloe vera is rich in vitamin C, E, and beta carotene, giving it its nourishing and anti-aging qualities.
+It can moisturize the skin without making it greasy, which makes it a great buy for those with oily skin.”

 I use the gel at night right before I apply my night cream.
 In the morning you can just give your face a quick rinse with warm water.
 You will not believe how great your skin looks!
 I would not recommend applying the gel in the morning as it does form a thin layer on your skin that will crumble when you apply your foundation.
 Applying the gel to your face helps a lot especially during the dry season when our skin tends to look dull and grey and not as dewy and fresh as we want.
 This is where aloe vera gel comes to the rescue!

 If you or anyone you know suffers from dry and cracked heels, you can also apply aloe vera gel to your feet to help repair the dry and cracked skin.